ooftee/Splunking_with_Jamf/Dashboards/README.md

 ## Dashboards

-Here are some dashboard examples don't forget to use the "Open in Search" button to see the SPL and play with it
+Here are some dashboard examples, don't forget to use the "Open in Search" button to see the SPL and play with it

 #### Notes
 - `json` for Dashboard Studio